 Fuel production involves a several-step process, from mining uranium ore and refining it into U3O8 “yellowcake powder,” to converting U308 into UF6 gas, to enriching to higher concentration of the radioactive U-235 isotope, to processing into UO2 and fabricating fuel rods or pellets.85

 New water-cooled reactors use the same low enriched uranium (LEU) fuel that is used in current reactors and can draw on the same supply chain.
-Although the U.S. has some uranium reserves and used to have processing capability, it has almost entirely been relying on more cost competitive supplies from Canada, Australia, Russia, Kazakhstan, and Uzbekistan.86 If the U.S. increases its reliance on nuclear, energy security concerns may require re-onshoring part of the fuel supply chain.
+Although the U.S. has some uranium reserves and used to have processing capability, it has almost entirely been relying on more cost competitive supplies from Canada, Australia, Russia, Kazakhstan, and Uzbekistan.86 If the U.S. increases its reliance on nuclear energy, energy security concerns may require re-onshoring part of the fuel supply chain.

 Nearly all of the non-water-cooled reactors will need new supply chains to produce HALEU fuels.
 Currently the world’s only commercial HALEU production comes from the Russian company Tenex.
 As mentioned previously, the supply of HALEU is a bottleneck for advanced nuclear reactors coming online and proving their technological readiness.
 A new U.S. fuel supplier, Centrus Energy, delivered its first 100 kilograms of HALEU to the DOE in late 2023, as part of the DOE’s plan to acquire 290 MT of HALEU needed to establish domestic demand.87 Centrus used funds from the $700 million released